Treatment Options for Precancerous Lesions of the Vulva (VIN)

-An excision biopsy to remove precancerous lesions and some surrounding normal cells
+Surgical removal of small lesions or a wide local excision to remove precancerous lesions and some surrounding normal cells

-Sometimes a topical prescription medication that is applied to the skin of your vulva, such as fluorouracil, also called 5-FU.
+A topical prescription medication that is applied to the skin of your vulva, such as imiquimod or fluorouracil, also called 5-FU.
 This is known as topical chemotherapy.

 Because VIN may come back after treatment, be sure to keep all follow-up appointments with your doctor.
 Go back to your doctor if you have itching or burning on your vulva.